uf-icbr-bioinformatics/ngssim/README.md

 of being changed in the output.

 If input is paired-end, simply run this program twice on the R1 and R2 files.
-Output is written to file `outfile'.fastq.gz, where outfile can be changed with the -o option.
+Output is written to file `outfile`.fastq.gz, where outfile can be changed with the -o option.

 NOTE: if the reference file contains multiple sequences, there is a small chance that the output will contain characters from the sequence names.
 To avoid this,